LTurret/MapleStory-TMS-v120-Server/README.md

 >   in the Projects window and choose Properties.
 Then click Run and enter the
 >   class name in the Main Class field.
 Alternatively, you can manually type the
 >   class name in the manifest Main-Class element.

+## License

+This project is dual-licensed under the MIT and GPL-3.0 licenses.

+- The original code and any modifications to it are licensed under the [GPL-3.0 license](./LICENSE-GPL).
+- Any new code added by **LTurret** that does not modify the original GPL code is licensed under the [MIT license](./LICENSE-MIT).

+You may choose to use, modify, and distribute this project under either of these licenses.